Is it Safe to Smoke Weed While Pregnant?

 Why Do Some Women Smoke Pot During Pregnancy?

-As the baby grows prior to birth the amount of physical pain increases.
-Smoking pot can help with immediate pain reduction and reduce the chronic pain that pregnant women often suffer.
-In a 2014 survey of low-income mothers on federal nutrition assistance in Colorado, the most common reasons women reported smoking weed while pregnant were pain, depression, anxiety, stress, nausea and vomiting.
+As the baby grows before birth, the physical pain increases.
+Smoking pots can help with immediate pain reduction and reduce the chronic pain that pregnant women often suffer.
+In a 2014 survey of low-income mothers on federal nutrition assistance in Colorado, the most common reasons women reported smoking weed while pregnant were pain, depression, anxiety, stress, nausea, and vomiting.

-A 2017 study published in the Journal of the American Medical Association found that from 2002 to 2014, the prevalence of self-reported, past-month marijuana use among adult pregnant women in the U.S. increased from 2.4% to 3.9%.
-This might seem like a very small increase but as more states adopt lenient laws for cannabis, it can only be expected to rise.
+A 2017 study published in the Journal of the American Medical Association found that from 2002 to 2014, the prevalence of self-reported, past-month marijuana use among adult pregnant women in the U.S. increased from 2.4 percent to 3.9 percent.
+This might seem like a minimal increase, but as more states adopt lenient laws for cannabis, it can only be expected to rise.